Festo-se/raeros_system/README.md

 Each installed package includes an server which handle requests from a client.
 These Servers should be started in the *RPI* on the Rae.

-Before starting you have to decide which modules shall be enabled For this look inside the launch file: `/launch/system.launch` and choose the modules you need by setting the arguments to true.
+Before starting you have to decide which modules shall be enabled.
+For this look inside the launch file: `/launch/system.launch` and choose the modules you need by setting the arguments to true.

 ```xml